-- 1. Select the model and click Fix holes from the side panel.
-The new panel has two tabs: Edges and Holes, each of which contains a list of holes detected on the surface.
-These defects are sorted by their perimeter length. - 2.
-Select a hole, Artec Studio will highlight the corresponding edge in the 3D View window.
+- 1. Open Fix holes from the side panel. - 2.
+Select the Holes tab.
+It will show the list of holes detected on the surface.
+These defects are sorted by their perimeter length. - 3.
+Select a hole either in 3D View window or mark the checkbox next to it in the list.
+Artec Studio will highlight these holes in red (see Figure 91).